HackYourFuture-CPH/curriculum/README.md

 **Module goals**

 - Working on a full-stack skeleton (provided by us), using different technologies you’ve been exposed to during the HackYourFuture program.
 - Fill the gaps that you have left in the previous modules.
 Did you miss a Node assignment?
-Make sure to pick up an extra issue there.
+Make sure to pick up an extra issue related to Node.js.
 - Show that you can work, communicate, and function in a team.
 - Get familiar working with agile methodologies.